nando/cookie-greeter/pkg/cookie_greeter-0.0.1/README.txt

 Cookie Greeter: personal greeting based on a cookie

 Description:
-    This JavaScript project is a simple function that pretend to say hello to the user based on the presence of a cookie.
+    This JavaScript project is a simple function that attempts to say hello to the user based on the presence of a cookie.
 If the cookie does not exists the anonymous elements are shown.